yasirkula/UnityRuntimeInspector/.github/README.md

 - *(via [OpenUPM](https://openupm.com))* after installing [openupm-cli](https://github.com/openupm/openupm-cli), run the following command:
   - `openupm add com.yasirkula.runtimeinspector`

+## FAQ

+- **New Input System isn't supported on Unity 2019.2.5 or earlier**

+Add `ENABLE_INPUT_SYSTEM` compiler directive to **Player Settings/Scripting Define Symbols** (these symbols are platform specific, so if you change the active platform later, you'll have to add the compiler directive again).

+- **"Unity.InputSystem" assembly can't be resolved on Unity 2018.4 or earlier**

+Remove `Unity.InputSystem` assembly from **RuntimeInspector.Runtime** Assembly Definition File's *Assembly Definition References* list.

 ## D. HOW TO

 - To use the hierarchy in your scene, drag&drop the **RuntimeHierarchy** prefab to your canvas